maxji777/HermesJS/readme.md

 HermesJS is controlled via javascript console.
 You can run or stop the scrapping process as you need to fine-tune something.
 This is a quick and easy way to harvest data without creating a complex solution and spending extra time on development.

+## Requirements

+- Mozilla Firefox or Google Chrome
+- [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (for Firefox) or [TamperMonkey](https://tampermonkey.net/) (for Chrome)

 ## How to use

-HermesJS requires GreaseMonkey extension for Firefox (TamperMonkey for Google Chrome) to be run.
-As you have installed GreaseMonkey and added HermesJS, you would need to define and run a job.
+Install GreaseMonkey (or TamperMonkey).
+Add HermesJS.
+You would need to define and run a job.

 ## Jobs